adster93/hobbymining/pages/china.md

 The video below offers an inside look at how Bitcoin mining farms in China operate.

 <iframe width="640" height="360" src="https://www.youtube.com/embed/K8kua5B5K3I?rel=0&amp;showinfo=0" frameborder="0" allowfullscreen></iframe>

+## More Insight on Bitcoin Mining in China

+If you want even more information about the Chinese Bitcoin mining scene, watch this speech by Jihan Wu's (Co-founder of BITMAIN) Presentation at the Israeli Bitcoin Conference.

+<iframe width="640" height="360" src="https://www.youtube.com/watch?v=XTsGRiup0Wc&start=1146" frameborder="0" allowfullscreen></iframe>